ArunaBisht/Robot_Advisor/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 These are the input given by the user which is called 'slot types'.
+There is also a recording on this same which is showing live demo of this robo.

 ![](snapshots/lamda_initialization.PNG)